-From 1 September 2022 to 31 December 2024, the VAT rate for restaurants and hotels is reduced, intended for Micro and small companies dedicated to restaurant, hotel and tourist accommodation activities.
+From 1 September 2022 as of 31 December 2024, the VAT rate for restaurants and hotels is reduced, intended for Micro and small companies dedicated to restaurants, hotels and tourist accommodation activities.

 VAT rate includes 8% + 2% de IPM = 10% VAT.